[QODBC-Desktop] Vista/Windows 7 and 64-bit and QODBC

 UAC and QODBC in 64-bit Vista / Windows 7

 UAC (User Account Control): is a new technology in Windows Vista to improve system security which asks all users permission to run programs and tasks under a standard account module.
-It can prevent the installation of programs without authentication and can also prevent the un-appropriate change of the system setup from a standard user.
+It can prevent the installation of programs without authentication and the un-appropriate system setup change from a standard user.